data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-I.md

 For each cluster you have the option of 'merging' the values together - that is replace with a single consistent value.
 By default OpenRefine uses the most common value in the cluster as the new value, but you can select one of the other values by clicking the value itself, or you can simply type the desired value into the 'New Cell Value' box.

-The Clustering function can also be accessed via the drop down menu at the top of a column by selecting "Edit cells" -> "Cluster and edit …"
+The Clustering function can also be accessed via the drop down menu at the top of a column by selecting 'Edit cells->Cluster and edit …'

 ###Exercise 6: Use Clustering to clean up author data
-* Choose Edit cells->Cluster and edit from the author column (which should be split into indivdual values from the last exercise)
+* Choose 'Edit cells->Cluster and edit' from the author column (which should be split into indivdual values from the last exercise)
 * Using the 'key collision' method with the 'fingerprint' Keying Function work through the clusters of values, merging them to a single value where appropriate
 * Try using alternative clustering algorithms...